yarnpkg/berry/packages/docusaurus/docs/advanced/04-technical/contributing.md

 yarn test:integration
 ```

-Note that because we want to avoid adding the `@babel/register` overhead to each Yarn call the CLI will need to be prebuilt for the integration tests to run - that's what the `yarn build:cli` command is for.
+Note that because we want to avoid adding the `esbuild` overhead to each Yarn call the CLI will need to be prebuilt for the integration tests to run - that's what the `yarn build:cli` command is for.
 This unfortunately means that you will need to rebuild the CLI after each modification if you want the integration tests to pick up your changes.

 Both unit tests and integration tests use Jest, which means that you can filter the tests you want to run by using the `-t` flag (or simply the file path):